rjrbio/rjrbio/README.md

 <!-- About Me Section -->
 💬 About Me
 - 🌍 I´m from Málaga, Spain.
-- 🎓  Currently studying at web applications development at CPIFP Alan Turing.
+- 🎓  Currently studying at web applications development at CPIFP Alan Turing and multi-platform applications development at IES Portada Alta.
-- 💻 Most interesting in Full Stack development.
+- 💻 Most interested in Full Stack development.

 <!-- Languages & techs -->
 ## :bulb: Languages & Frameworks I code in